letwolf/LwScrollBar/README.md

 ### `changeScroll`

-Сreate an event to listen for changing the scroll.
+Listen for changing the scroll.

 **Argument**: `scrollID`